-You can customize units of measure for distance, pace and speed, elevation, and more.
+You can customize units of measure for distance, pace and speed, elevation, weight, height, and temperature.

 - 1 Hold MENU.

 - 2 Select System > Format > Units.

 - 3 Select a measurement type.

 - 4 Select a unit of measure.

 Syncing Activities and Performance Measurements